-The Sub-Fund will invest at least 1% of its net assets in sustainable investments with an environmental objective that are not aligned with the EU Taxonomy Regulation.
+While the aggregate minimum share of sustainable investments with an environmental objective (whether or not aligned with the EU Taxonomy) represents 5% of the Sub-Fund's net assets, the Sub-Fund does not commit to a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy because the percentage will depend on the percentage of sustainable investments with an environmental objective aligned with the EU Taxonomy.
 However, the aggregated minimum share of sustainable investments across both environmental and social objectives represents 80% of its net assets.